HallwayTech/grouper-changelog-nakamura/README.md

 defined by a quartz scheduler.
 The Grouper loader keeps track of the last changelog entry that each consumer successfully processed.

+This package included 4 Grouper changelog consumers.

+### org.sakaiproject.nakamura.grouper.changelog.esb.SimpleGroupEsbConsumer
+Provisions and updates "Simple Groups" in Sakai OAE

+### org.sakaiproject.nakamura.grouper.changelog.esb.CourseGroupEsbConsumer
+Provisions and updates "Course Groups" in Sakai OAE

+### org.sakaiproject.nakamura.grouper.changelog.esb.RestrictedCourseGroupEsbConsumer
+Functionally equivalent to the CourseGroupEsbConsumer.
+It Restricts group actions to those with names that match a list stored in a database table.
+If you want to use the RestrictedCourseGroupEsbConsumer just replace the CourseGroupEsbConsumer class configuration for the with RestrictedCourseGroupEsbConsumer.

+### org.sakaiproject.nakamura.grouper.changelog.esb.CourseTitleEsbConsumer
+Respond to stem updates by storing the description attribute on the sakai:group-title property.

 ## Build Prerequisites
 * git
 * java 1.6